-Final report of the results of the U.S. Department of Energy Office of Inspector General's External Quality Control Review of the Department of Transportation Inspector General's audit organization conducted in accordance with Government Auditing Standards and guidelines established by the Council of Inspectors General on Integrity and Efficiency. | View Full Report
+Final report on the results of the Department of Health and Human Services Office of Inspector General's External Quality Control Review of the Department of Transportation Inspector General's audit operations conducted in conformity with Government Auditing Standards and guidelines established by CIGIE. | View Full Report

-Final report on the results of the U.S. Treasury Inspector General for Tax Administration's Quality Assessment of the Investigative Operations of the Office of Inspector General for the U.S. Department of Transportation conducted in conformity with the Council of the Inspectors General on Integrity and Efficiency (CIGIE) Quality Standards for Investigations, the Quality Assessment Review guidelines established by CIGIE, and the Attorney General Guidelines for Office of Inspectors General with Statutory Law Enforcement Authority, as applicable. | View Full Report
+Final report on the results of the Small Business Administration Office of Inspector General's Quality Assessment Review of the Department of Transportation Inspector General's investigative operations.
+This review covered OIG’s investigative operations during the 3 years ending March 31, 2018 and was conducted in conformity with CIGIE's Quality Standards for Investigations, the Quality Assessment Review guidelines established by CIGIE, and the Attorney General Guidelines for Office of Inspectors General with Statutory Law Enforcement Authority, as applicable. | View Full Report